 Eligibility: Good English speakers

-- Team teaching and living with other passionate volunteers.
+- Team teaching, working and living with the other passionate volunteers

 - Living in Luang Prabang – a city everyone should visit at least once!

 - Experiencing Lao culture, religion and cuisine

 The women you will be teaching are a range of ages and abilities.
-Your primary role will be to help the students with conversational English, focusing on how English can help them in a practical setting.
-Some lessons may incorporate IT, health and life skills.
-A few hours a week, you will be asked to teach lessons at a local English center, where you will teacher a variety of ages.
+Your primary role will be to help the students in workshops, which include vocational English, health, literacy and practical life skills.
+This can vary depending on the needs of the local community at the time, and any requests from the women.
+A few hours a week, you will be asked to teach lessons at a local English centre, focussing on English skills for a variety of age groups.

-On Monday to Thursday, you will work 3-4 hours a day.
-These hours may differ each day.
+Monday to Thursday, you will work 2-4 hours a day (this may vary).
 On some days, you may be asked to run evening classes.
-You will also have 2-3 hours a day to prepare lessons.
-One session a week will be at a local community English center.
-Volunteers will be able to teach a wide range of people, including monks, women and children.
-These lessons have often been considered as a highlight by past volunteers.
+You will also have 2-3 hours a day to prepare lessons with the other volunteers.
+Volunteers are able to work with a wide range of people and age groups, which maximises what can be learnt from the experience.